aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/setup-account.md

     ![Setup account](./assets/setup-account-1.png)

-1. The website will navigate to the login page where you must enter your **password**.
+1. The website will navigate to the login page.
+Enter your **password**.
 1. Click **Sign In**.

     ![Setup account](./assets/setup-account-2.png)